aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/configuring-barcode-orientation/_index.md

 A: Absolutely.
 A commercial license removes evaluation limits and grants you full technical support.
 Purchase options are available on the [Aspose purchase page](https://purchase.aspose.com/buy).

 **Q: Is a free trial available?**
-A: Yes, you can download a fully functional trial version [here](https://releases.aspose.com/).
+A: Yes, you can download a fully functional trial version from the [Aspose.BarCode trial download page](https://releases.aspose.com/).

 **Q: How do I obtain a temporary license for evaluation?**
 A: Temporary licenses are provided for short‑term testing.
 Request one from the [temporary‑license page](https://purchase.aspose.com/temporary-license/).